Shipprojects/rdbus/README.md

 * Connection #0 to host 0.0.0.0 left intact
 ]
 ```
-As you can see, there is a `Set-Cookie: 1` field present in the first response header.
-If you send this cookie back on the next request in the format `id=<id>` then you will receive only the new data that you have not read yet.
+As you can see, there is a `Set-Cookie: 1` field present in first response header.
+If you send this cookie back on the next request in format `id=<id>` then you will receive only the new data that you have not read yet.

 ### Stdout

-In the case of stdout output, each time the data is read, it will be immediately outputted to `stdout`.
+In case of stdout output, each time the data is read, it will be immediately outputted to `stdout`.
 For example:
 ```bash
 $ ./rdbus --stdout --log info
 [2024-08-23 12:48:38:971] [info] [239494] Starting